OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-recurrence.md

 ### Get the recurrence details

 After you've retrieved the recurrence object (either from the `getAsync` callback or from `item.recurrence`), you can get specific properties of the recurrence.
-For example, you can get the start and end dates and times of the series by using methods on the `recurrence.seriesTime` property.
+For example, you can get the start and end dates and times of the series by using [methods][SeriesTime link] on the `recurrence.seriesTime` property.

 ```js
 // Get series date and time info